seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <div align="center">
     <figure>
         <img src="{{ "/assets/img/gridworld_20trials.png" | relative_url}}" class="img-fluid mt-4" style="width: 65%"  alt="Disparate impact log loss">
         <figcaption align="left"> <b>Figure 2</b> - The three plots of a Seldonian Experiment shown for the gridworld environment with a softmax agent.
-A behavioral constraint, $J\_{\text{pi_new}} \geq -0.25$, is enforced with $\delta = 0.05$.
+A behavioral constraint, $\text{J_pi_new_IS} \geq -0.25$, is enforced with $\delta = 0.05$.
 Each panel shows the mean (point) and standard error (shaded region) over 20 trials of a quantity for the quasi-Seldonian algorithm (QSA, blue), plotted against the number of training samples as determined from the data fraction array.
 (Left) the performance of the new policy evaluated on the ground truth dataset.
 (Middle) the fraction of trials at each data fraction that returned a solution.
 (Right) the fraction of trials that violated the safety constraint on the ground truth dataset.
 The black dashed line is set at the $\delta=0.05$ value that we set in our behavioral constraint. </figcaption>
     </figure>
 </div>
 The performance of the obtained policy increases steadily with increasing number of episodes provided to the QSA.
 The QSA does not always return a solution for small amounts of data, but at $\sim10^3$ episodes it returns a solution every time it is run.
 This is desired behavior because for small amounts of data, the uncertainty about whether the solution is safe is too large for the algorithm to guarantee safety.
 The QSA always produces safe behavior (failure rate = 0).
 For very small amounts of data ($\lesssim10$ episodes), the algorithm may have a non-zero failure rate in your case.
 It can even have a failure rate above $\delta$ because the algorithm we are using here is quasi-Seldonian, i.e., the method used to calculate the confidence bound on the behavioral constraint makes assumptions that are only reasonable for relatively large amounts of data.